By Anne Felmingham, May 2020

-May 12th 2019 was Fibromyalgia Awareness Day and was founded by the National Fibromyalgia Association as a day where sufferers of this silent and debilitating condition are able to unite to spread awareness about living with the chronic pain and fatigue of Fibromyalgia.
+May 12th is Fibromyalgia Awareness Day and was founded by the National Fibromyalgia Association as a day where sufferers of this silent and debilitating condition are able to unite to spread awareness about living with the chronic pain and fatigue of Fibromyalgia.

 Fibromyalgia Awareness Day creates a vital opportunity for sufferers to share their stories and take action to help fund research into treating and coping with the symptoms of Fibromyalgia.